0xKitsune/Foundry-Vyper/README.md

 First, the file imports `ISimpleStore.sol` as well as the `VyperDeployer.sol` contract.

 To deploy the contract, simply create a new instance of `VyperDeployer` and call `VyperDeployer.deployContract(fileName)` method, passing in the file name of the contract you want to deploy.
+Additionally, if the contract requires constructor arguments you can pass them in by supplying an abi encoded representation of the constructor arugments, which looks like this `VyperDeployer.deployContract(fileName, abi.encode(arg0, arg1, arg2...))`.

-In this example, `SimpleStore` is passed in to deploy the `SimpleStore.Vyper` contract.
+In this example, `SimpleStore` is passed in to deploy the `SimpleStore.vy` contract.
 The `deployContract` function compiles the Vyper contract and deploys the newly compiled bytecode, returning the address that the contract was deployed to.
+Since the `SimpleStore.vy` takes one constructor argument, the argument is wrapped in `abi.encode()` and passed to the `deployContract` function as a second argument.

 The deployed address is then used to initialize the ISimpleStore interface.
 Once the interface has been initialized, your Vyper contract can be used within Foundry like any other Solidity contract.